DoReMi Fantasy: Plot

 In the game, Milon is a young boy whose mission is to restore the music from the forest of his hometown and rescue his friend, the fairy Alis, from an evil wizard known as Amon responsible for the music's disappearance.
-To do this, he must collect a series of magic instruments that are being held by Amon's strongest minions.
-However, said instruments have had their power locked away after Amon corrupted them, so Milon must also collect stars to purify the instruments.
+To do this, he must collect a series of magic instruments that are being held by Amon's strongest minions, but said instruments have had their power locked away after Amon corrupted them.
+This means Milon must also collect stars to purify the instruments.

 Development and release

-The game is a sequel to Milon's Secret Castle (1988).
-Art director for the game was Shoji Mizuno (character designer of Bomberman series).
+The game is a sequel to Milon's Secret Castle (1986).
+The art director for the game was Shoji Mizuno (character designer of the Bomberman series).

 It was released in Japan on March 22, 1996.
 The game has become a rare sought after collector's item.
 It was later re-released for the Wii's Virtual Console in North America in March 2008 and in Europe in September.
 The re-release was untranslated with Japanese text.